How can technology make your care facility more comfortable and hygienic?

 · Attempting to provide sufficient ventilation to reduce the risks of airborne infection – without making the home dangerously cold or hot

-· Limiting their social lives to reduce the risk of bringing disease into the home
+· Limiting their social lives in order to reduce the risk of bringing disease into the home

 · Abiding by strict health protocols, and keeping up to date with vaccination mandates – as one UK operator put it, “Residents have choices, visitors have choices, but the staff do not.”

-All on top of their normal role of caring for residents, welcoming visitors (when permitted), and managing fears among residents.
+All on top of their normal role of caring for residents, welcoming visitors (when permitted), and managing fears amongst residents.

 How can you face up to these challenges and avoid staff burnout?